gfsgfsPunchlineGuy/Punchline/README.md

 The Truth:

-Ignores all seals, enhancements, and editions for cards
+Ignores all seals, enhancements, and editions for cards played

 Agate Balance: